TRIGGERONE/TRIGGERONE.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Haotian Lu is a Ph.D. student in Department of ECE, Universcity of California at Riverside.
+Haotian Lu is a First-year Ph.D. student in Department of ECE, Universcity of California at Riverside.
 His research interests include Design Automation, Computer-aided Design.
 He is currently focusing on Machine Learning-enabled VLSI Reliability Analysis.